 Track Record of Success

 - Leadership – Highly skilled mentor and advisor at all levels.

-- Committed to Manufacturing and Technology – As the Secretary/Treasurer on the Board of the Oregon Manufacturing Extension Partnership, Jean has a deep understanding of the challenges faced by Oregon manufacturers.
+- Committed to Manufacturing and Technology – As the Secretary/Treasurer on the Board of the Oregon Manufacturing Extension Partnership, I have a deep understanding of the challenges faced by Oregon manufacturers.
 Jean is also involved with and has spoken on several panels for the Technology Association of Oregon.

 - Communications – Adept creator of collaborative written and oral communications with clients, courts, administrative agencies, colleagues, and opposing counsel.

-- Writing – Skilled in written advocacy, including drafting briefs, EEOC and state administrative charge responses, and in contract drafting, including, but not limited to employment agreements, separation agreements, non-disclosure/non-solicitation agreements, and intellectual property agreement.
+- Writing – Skilled in written advocacy, including drafting briefs, EEOC and state administrative charge responses, and in contract drafting, including, but not limited to, employment agreements, separation agreements, non-disclosure/non-solicitation agreements, and intellectual property agreements.

 - Affirmative Action Plans – Experience creating and developing Office of Federal Contract Compliance Programs (“OFCCP”) Affirmative Action Plans, Wage Hour Audits, and Equal Pay Audits for clients in a variety of industries.

 “Michael Garone and Jean Back are who I work with most.
 They are always on top of current employment & case law decisions.
 They tailor their advice based on my company’s existing policies, practices, and culture so that I can easily apply it to our current work environment.
 They quickly grasp complex issues and come back with a logical solution or the right document that I need for every situation.
 Their fast responses & expertise saves me time & based on a proven track record, I am always confident I’ve got the best advice from them.”